pedrotorreao/networkyo/README.md

 - **_Version_**:
   ```
   The first header field in an IP packet is the four-bit version field.
 For IPv4, this is always equal to 4.
+For IPv6, it is always equal to 6.
   ```
 - **_IHL_** - Internet Header Length:
   ```